Prisoners and Self Harm

 What is self harm?

 Self-harm is when you harm yourself on purpose.
-There are many ways people self-harm, it may include:
+There are many ways people self-harm.

 - Scalding with hot water